 This is the untold story of the black bear.
 While it may be true that watching a black bear can be fascinating, seeing one up close and personal is not always a pleasant experience.

 During that magical summer in 1971, there had been endless bicycle rides to the scenic overlook at T.M.
 Cheek Memorial and carefree plunges into the mountain-fed waters of the Watoga State Park swimming pool.

-The deep red leaves on the oak trees were at their peak.
-My brother, Ronnie, and I learned about West Virginia’sfuture state animal – the secretive and shy, but intelligent black bear.
-It wasn’t until 1973 that the black bear became West Virginia’s designated mammal.
+Consequently, my brother, Ronnie, and I learned about West Virginia’sfuture state animal – the secretive and shy, but intelligent black bear.
+However, it wasn’t until 1973 that the black bear became West Virginia’s designated mammal.